kursatyakar/kursatyakar/README.md

 - 👋 Hi, I’m @kursatyakar
 - 👀 I’m interested in Formula 1 and motorbikes
-- 🌱 I’m currently learning c#
+- 🌱 I’m currently learning JS
 - 📫 How to reach me kursatyakar03@gmail.com

 <!---